 On Monday morning I had a Robotic Arm Assisted Partial Knee Replacement of my left knee.
 I was discharged in the afternoon when the spinal and nerve blocks had worn off enough for my legs to move, allowing me to walk down the hall, and up and down a small stairway with the physical therapist.

 This is what the nurses told me about pain and medication.
 On that famous scale of 1 to 10, 3-4 means you have pain that distracts you from what you are doing.
 (My interpretation: You are aware of hurting without the need to think about how you feel.)
 5-6 means you are distracted away from what you are doing.
-(My interpretation: You hurt so much that you cannot concentrate on what you were doing.)
+(My interpretation: You hurt so much that you cannot concentrate on what you are trying to do.)

 They told me not to let it get past 3-4, because once it gets to 5-6 it is difficult to get it under control.
-That meant that being in the 3-4 realm meant considering taking the pain medication.
+Being in the 3-4 realm means considering taking the pain medication.
 I did that on Monday when I got home from the hospital.
 I was careful to write down each time I took a pill.

 The therapist was delightful.
 The exercises were not.
 I was appalled at the movements I could not make, exhausted by those I could.
 I joked that it felt as if I had worked out for an hour at the gym, but it wasn’t really a joke.
 It felt as if I had been in a full force bodybuilding session when actually I had been slightly moving my front quadriceps muscle.
 I was able to feel the contractions with the fingers I had lightly resting on the top of my thigh, although there was little resultant visible movement in my leg.

 We went through patterns of rising and lowering myself to the chair, a brief review of climbing up and down stairs.
 I demonstrated how I maneuvered myself into the bathroom on the ground floor.
 She left me a short list of exercises to repeat, and I, again, propped myself in the recliner to elevate, ice and nap.